TheLope/clue-tags/docs/items/index.md

 All clue tiers **except beginner and master** have unique item IDs for each clue step

-This allows us to provide hints on the clue scroll item without requiring players to open the clue
+This allows us to provide hints on the clue scroll item **without requiring players to open the clue**

 ## How To

 Requires the [Custom Item Tags](https://runelite.net/plugin-hub/show/custom-items) RuneLite plugin

+To import:

+- Copy contents of one of the provided item tags to your clipboard
-Paste the contents of the tag files into the *Custom Tags* section of of the plugin configuration
+- Paste into the *Custom Tags* section in the plugin configuration

 ![Item Tag Config](images/config.png)

-- Multiple sets of tags can be used at once, simply paste the next set of tags on a new line
+- **Note**: To use multiple sets of tags at once, paste the next set of tags on a **new line**

-You should now see a tag on your current clue
+You should now see a tag on your clue item

 ![Item Tag Example](images/example.png)